Thomsch/tellina_user_experiment/experiment_design_doc.md

   - The files used for the file system will be distributed in a TAR file.
 The initial configuration of the interface and subsequent resets will extract the TAR into a specified directory.
+  - Tasks directory:
+    - For each task, a corresponding expected output file is kept as well.
+    - Each task and it's expected output (for both `stdout` and `fs` structure) will be kept in their respective task sets in folders `tasks` and `expected`.
   - Output verification:
-    - For ease of output verification, a verification directory will hold all normalized outputs of every task named `taskS_n.out`.
-    - Output verification will be done using a python script called `verify_output.py`:
+    - Verification will be done using a python script called `verify_output.py`:
       - Parameters: `<task_no> <time_elapsed> [command...]`
       - Return: `1` if the task passed, `0` if it did not.
-      - The script will get the current state of the file system, normalize it, and compare it with the corresponding task expected output.
+      - The script will get the current state of the file system, normalize it, and compare it with the corresponding task's expected output.
       - The script will also check the `stdout` of the user command on the corresponding expected output as well.
     - If the verification passes, the interface will reset the mock file system,